YoungTurks/hackerdict/hackerdict/README.md

 Everything you enter will be evaluated remotely in the running dyno, which can be very useful for debugging or inspecting live data.

-## License

-Copyright © 2015 FIXME

-Distributed under the Eclipse Public License, the same as Clojure.